 The by-laws are adopted by the Council and are subject to adoption procedures, consultations and come into effect as defined in the municipal code of Quebec.

-The Regulation respecting the issuance of town planning permits and certificates enables municipalities to establish the administrative procedures that govern them and authorize the implementation of projects covered by the urban planning by-laws.
+The regulation on the issuance of permits and certificates in urban planning allows municipalities to establish the administrative procedures that govern them and that authorize the realization of projects covered by urban planning regulations.

-The building by-law allows a municipality to regulate the building sector, but only to adopt higher standards in relation to buildings or elements not covered by the Quebec Construction Code.
+The building by-law allows a municipality to govern the building sector, but only to adopt higher standards or relating to buildings or elements not covered by the Quebec Construction Code.

 The minor derogation is an exception procedure established by by-law under which the council may authorize the carrying out of planned work or the regularization of work in progress or completed, which does not meet all the provisions of the zoning or subdivision by-law.

 - Regulation RU.09.2012 on minor exemptions (French only)

 Through its subdivision by-law, a municipality may define the standards relating to the dividing up of lots and the layout of thoroughfares, govern or prohibit cadastral operations and require conditions to be met for the approval of a plan relating to a cadastral operation.